pypa/packaging.python.org/source/flow.rst

   directory.
 This step may involve a build/compile step which, if needed, must be described by the package metadata.

-..
-TODO: All other tools in the steps above are mentioned later

 These last 2 steps are typically performed by a tool like :ref:`pip`.

 The steps above are described in more detail below.